 Alert staff that there is a low vision student

-My senior year, there was a staff member, paid by the school, who was highly critical of how poorly I marched, how I “acted” like I can’t see a thing, and even temporarily kicked me out of the band, all while the band director was in a meeting inside the building, oblivious to what was going on.
-After the director explained that I genuinely do have low vision and that it is very illegal to discriminate against a student like that, I was reinstated in the band.
+My senior year, there was a staff member who was highly critical of how poorly I marched.
+They yelled at me because they hated how I “acted” like I can’t see a thing, since they didn’t realize I had low vision.
+They even temporarily kicked me out of the band.
+This all went down while the band director was in a meeting inside the building.
+After the director explained that I have low vision and that it is very illegal to discriminate against students, I was allowed to be in marching band with low vision again.

 Understand student limits

-I can’t march a backwards diagonal while leading a line of freshmen, but I appreciate that my band director believed in me that I could do it, as they had originally written that in the drill set/choreography.
-I was much happier once I was reassigned to an area where I never had to diagonal march, or even backwards march.
+I can’t march a backwards diagonal while leading a line of freshmen, but my band director thought I could.
+They had originally written that in the drill set/choreography.
+It was much better for everyone once I was reassigned to an area where I never had to march diagonally or backwards.

 Have a buddy

-I made friends with the people directly next to me and in surrounding areas, and more or less trained them to be my human guides.
+I made friends with the people directly next to me and in surrounding areas, and taught them to be my human guides.
 Also having friends in the same section to help with reading music is invaluable.
-When we marched in a parade, I was surrounded by people who knew about my low vision and helped me to figure out where I should be going, and guided me while I played.
+When we marched in a parade, I was surrounded by people who knew about my low vision and helped me to figure out where I should be going.

 Standing off to the side

-My senior year of high school, right before the senior football game, I fell off the school bus and into a pothole (more on that here), breaking my ankle in the process.
+My senior year of high school, I fell off the school bus and into a pothole, breaking my ankle in the process.
 For the rest of the season, my director had me standing towards the front of the band, playing without moving.
 One downside was that I was completely alone and often couldn’t follow the drum major very well, but I was much more comfortable with this than I ever was with marching.

 Talk to section leaders and drum major